o-P-o/disagree/README.md

-# disagree - Assessing annotator disagreements in Python
+# disagree - Assessing Annotator Disagreements in Python

 This library aims to address annotation disagreements in manually labelled data.